Intercultural Communication (COMM 3535 Section 001*)

+Intercultural Communication is an extremely popular and rewarding class opportunity for UH students.
 Intercultural Communication is a very unique class.
 There are no textbooks.
 It is an applied class in which students engage with each other, a culturally diverse group of classmates, to learn about individuals and their experience with culture and communication here in the US and around the world.
 The class is based on the notion that to understand people and culture one must start by getting to know the person.
 As such the class requirements are almost exclusively relational in nature.
 You will be engaging in and writing about out-of-class “dates” with classmates from other cultures and will be participating in several class activities and trips (including two all day Saturday trips) to spend some time together building friendships.
 In the past these relationship-building class activities have included picnics, canoeing, swimming, camping, roller-skating, competitions, and dining out, amongst others.
 Students leave this class with an immensely personal understanding of humans and how culture affects their lives and views.
 They also often leave the class with lifelong friends, friends from various cultures both within the US and around the globe.

 Click here for information on University Honors Contract Courses